The Ultimate Moving Guide: Essential Tips for a Stress-Free Move

 Mar 17, 2023

-When you’re in your twenties, moving is pretty simple.
+When you’re in your 20s, moving is pretty simple.
 You throw your belongings into a few boxes (or garbage bags) and bribe your friends with pizza to help you lift and transport the few heavy pieces of furniture you may own.
 But as you get older, you start to accumulate stuff.
 And before you know it, moving takes more than an afternoon.

 In fact, moving shouldn’t start the day of, but two months before, your actual move date.
 Below, we take you through the ultimate moving checklist.